swapnavegi16/ansible/ansible-roles/README.md

 > `meta:` contains metadata of role like an author, support platforms, dependencies.

-> `handlers:` contains handlers which can be invoked by “notify” directives and are associated with service.
+> `handlers:` contains handlers which can be invoked by “notify” directives and are associated with service